Skip to content

 • Prosthetic hip implants or hip surgery

-If trochanteric bursitis is suspected, your Doctor will conduct a physical examination of your hip joints.
+If trochanteric bursitis is suspected, your doctor will conduct a physical examination of your hip joints.
 A medical history will also be taken to highlight any significant injury or past surgery to the hip joints.

-If required, your Doctor will arrange for a x-ray or ultrasound of your hip.
+If required, your doctor will arrange for a x-ray or ultrasound of your hip.
 These help in the diagnosis by revealing any bony spurs, calcium deposits or other problems, which may be contributing to the bursitis.

-Following the examination and the results of any x-rays or scans, your Doctor will discuss with you the most likely cause of your bursitis.
+Following the examination and the results of any x-rays or scans, your doctor will discuss with you the most likely cause of your bursitis.
 They may prescribe:

 • Rest (short term only) to assist in reducing the inflammation of the bursa.
 This will also mean identifying the actions or activities which cause you discomfort and making changes where necessary